RotemMayo/NAF/README.md

-# NAF
+# NAF ML4Jets HUJI
 This is not the original NAF Repo!
-All credit goes to https://github.com/CW-Huang.
+All credit for the orignal architecture goes to https://github.com/CW-Huang.

-## Original docs:
+## Original docs

 Experiments for the Neural Autoregressive Flows paper

 This repo depends on another library for pytorch modules: https://github.com/CW-Huang/torchkit